 - Avoidance of areas with high pollen count such as grassy areas

-- Use of sunglasses to stop pollen getting into the eyes
+- Use of sunglasses to stop pollen from getting into the eyes

 - Avoid drying the clothes outside when pollen is high